SwivsCheese/demo-repo/README.md

 # DEMO

-So if this works correctly, you should be seeing this in VSCode.
+So if this works correctly, you should be seeing this in VSCode!